datavetaren/prologcoin/README.md

 ```

 When this predicate is run, it will mark CoinIn as spent and then halt
-its execution (freeze/2) until the variables Hash, Sign and PubKey have
+its execution (freeze/2) until the variable Hash is bound.
+It is
+assumed that the variables PubKey and Sign are bound before Hash.
-become bound.
-Once they become bound it'll check that the provided
+Once they all become bound it'll check that the provided Hash, Sign
-Hash, Sign and PubKey validate, where Hash has been computed by the
+and PubKey validate, where Hash has been computed by the operating
-operating system (and not by user code.)
+system (and not by user code.)
+And if it does, then CoinOut will
+become available for spending.

 So for example, let's say there's some a previous transaction with a
-coin (on the global query) that the user would like to spend.
-Then the
+coin (on the global expandable query) that the user would like to
-user first computes the signatures:
+spend.
+Then the user first computes the signatures:

 ```
 T = (t(SelfHash) :-